Wastewater Fee

 What is the wastewater fee used for?

-• The wastewater fee on the water bill contains a fixed charge component based on the size of the service and a consumption charge component based on water consumed.
+• The wastewater fee on the water bill contains a fixed-charge component based on the size of the service and a consumption-charge component based on water consumed.
 The revenue collected is used to fund capital projects largely related to alleviating basement flooding, along with operational expenditures related to sewer maintenance, sewage pumping stations and sewage treatment plants.

 • The City, on behalf of its residents, maintains 1,800 kilometres of sewers, 45 pumping stations and 2 major pollution control plants.
 These assets have a value of approximately $2 billion.